-This well-written book closely examines critical and contemporary issues in the sociology of economic life.
-Bringing together a range of theoretical perspectives, Fran Tonkiss (LSE) examines major shifts in the organization of economy and society – from the politics of globalization to the cultural economy, social exclusion and the ‘end’ of class.
+Contemporary Economic Sociology: Globalization, Production, Inequality by Fran Tonkiss closely and thoroughly looks at critical and contemporary issues in the sociology of economic life.
+Bringing together a range of theoretical perspectives, the book examines major shifts in the organization of economy and society – from the politics of globalization to the cultural economy, social exclusion and the ‘end’ of class.
 Tonkiss argues that the central feature of the contemporary world economy is the macro economic processes of capitalist restructuring.
 This new volume is organized around three core themes (globalization, production and inequality) and answers the questions:

 - how are transnational processes re-making contemporary economies?